 - What is the time schedule for your planned research project?

-The description (maximum of 10 pages) should contain details about:
+The proposal (unless otherwise stated in the scholarship announcement, maximum of 10 pages) should contain details about:

 - The research field in general and the current state of research literature: